 g.
 Mechanical or weather delay.

 h.
-Amendment to a previously approved application involving a change in aircraft, tail number, call sign, officer-in-charge, or number of passengers.
+A “last minute” amendment to a previously approved application involving a change in aircraft, tail number, call sign, officer-in-charge, or number of passengers:

-• For short-notice situations that qualify for an exception to policy:
+• For all short-notice situations that qualify for an exception to policy, please:

-• In addition to the late evening weekday support, PM/GPI will monitor the DCAS@state.gov mailbox each weekend and holiday between 3:00 p.m. – 5:00 p.m.
+• PM/GPI provides limited after-hours support during regular business days, Monday – Friday, from 4:00 p.m. – 7:00 p.m., Washington, D.C. time.
+PM/GPI also monitors the DCAS mailbox and phone line each weekend and holiday between 3:00 p.m. – 5:00 p.m.
 PM/GPI personnel will only work requests that meet the standards for an exception to policy.
 All other requests will be reviewed during the next duty day.

 4. Validity of Diplomatic Clearance Numbers: Approved DCNs are valid for the following periods:

-Any arrival or departure beyond the timeframes established herein requires the foreign embassy to immediately submit an amendment to the applicable DCAS application and email the DCAS Administrator.
+Any arrival or departure beyond the timeframes established herein requires the foreign embassy to immediately submit an amendment to the applicable DCAS application and email the Diplomatic Clearance Officers.

 It is the responsibility of the foreign government to coordinate and confirm with the appropriate airport points of contact all arrival and departure schedules and changes.
 There are circumstances whereby an airport authority, military or civilian, may not be able to accommodate the user request.